|

 studies carried out to quantify N2O emissions from cotton

-and wheat-maize cropping system suggested that high soil moisture and
+and wheat-maize cropping system suggested that high soil moisture

-conducive for N2O reduction thus leading to low N2O
+are conducive for N2O reduction thus leading to low N2O

-emission, which is much less than 1 % of the applied fertilizer N |
+emission, which is much less than 1 % of the applied fertilizer N. |

 Phosphorus fertilizer when applied to soil after mixing (12 h